A Nexus Approach to Sustainable Development

-Applications for catalyst and synthesis grants should address at least one question associated with the identified thematic research areas.
-This year’s call focuses on three “nexus areas” that are used to describe the intersecting challenges of the SDGs and the importance of working across silos to address these challenges.
+Applications for catalyst and synthesis grants can address at least one question associated with the identified thematic research areas.
+This year’s call highlights four “nexus areas” that are used to describe the intersecting challenges of the SDGs and the importance of working across silos to address these challenges.
 The research questions for this call are aligned with both the themes and nexus areas as described in the sections below.

 The SDGs@UofT’s research program includes the following four research themes: